qiaowangli/Advanced-_TCGAIntegrator/README.md

 # Welcome to the Advanced TCGAIntegrator.

 ## Advanced TCGAIntegrator
-This is an advanced TCGAIntegrator developed based on the [TCGAIntegrator link](https://github.com/cooperlab/TCGAIntegrator)
+This is an advanced TCGAIntegrator developed based on the [TCGAIntegrator](https://github.com/cooperlab/TCGAIntegrator)

-The raw TCGA datasets were extracted from [TCGAIntegrator link](https://github.com/cooperlab/TCGAIntegrator).
+The raw TCGA datasets were extracted from [TCGAIntegrator](https://github.com/cooperlab/TCGAIntegrator).
 We refined the raw data with three different modes: Survival, Censor and Hybrid.
 The feature parts of those data would be exactly the same, which would all be a float numpy array returned by TCGAIntegrator.
 The key difference lies in the design of the label as we intend to analyze the dataset in three different circumstances.

 • **Survival Mode**: The label would be a N-length float numpy array containing the death or last follow up times in days for each sample, which implies that we cannot identify if the